woozy308/Pokemon-Test/README.md

 # Upcoming:
- - Battling system will be freshened up more
+ - Battling system set to be reorganized and possibly overhauled
- - Seperate battle class for organization of the main (this will allow for more battles)
+ - Seperate battle class from the Main class (this will allow for more battles)
- - More wild Pokemon to battle of different types (for demo purposes)
+ - More wild Pokemon to battle of different types
+ - PokeDex, type-charting
+ - Speaking of type-charting, more typings outside of Water, Fire, Grass, and Steel
  - Next Rival fight
- - Perhaps a Gym battle against Roxanne, the Rock-type gym leader of Rustboro City (very Emerald inspired).
+ - Future Gym battles
+ - Possible C++ adaptation (which I am currently studying)

 # How to Run:
+Using a Java IDE:
- - Simply copy and paste the raw code from each class into a Java class of your own in any IDE (preferrably IntelliJ)
+ - Simply copy and paste the raw code from each class into a Java class of your own in any IDE (preferrably IntelliJ) (NOTE: you can also download the files and insert them into the .src files)
  - Ensure that each class is properly named the same as they are in the code
  - Run the code and enjoy!

+Using Linux/UNIX terminal:
+ - Coming soon...

 # Credits: